What Is The Difference Between Vitamin C and Calcium?

 FAQs

-No, Vitamin C (ascorbic acid) and calcium are two distinct nutrients.
-Vitamin C mainly functions as an antioxidant and supports collagen production, while calcium promotes bone health, muscle contraction, nerve function, blood clotting, and blood pressure regulation.
+Is Vitamin C the Same as Calcium?
+This is a very common question always in mind.
+But the simple answer is No. Vitamin C (ascorbic acid) and calcium are two separate nutrients.
+Both have distinct roles in the body.
+Vitamin C primarily acts as an antioxidant and supports collagen production, while calcium is crucial for bone health, muscle contraction, nerve function, blood clotting, and maintaining proper blood pressure.

 Can You Take Vitamin C and Calcium Supplements Together?